LucaCagnini/HMM-Kunitz/README.md

 Data Collection Resolution <= 3.5 AND ( Identifier = "PF00014" AND Annotation Type = "Pfam" ) AND Polymer Entity Sequence Length <= 80 AND Polymer Entity Sequence Length >= 45
 ```

-Then we can extract the IDs from the results file (rcsb_pdb_custom_report20250410062557.csv) and create a fasta file:
+Then the IDs from the results file (rcsb_pdb_custom_report20250410062557.csv) are extracted and a fasta file is created:

 ```
 cat rcsb_pdb_custom_report20250410062557.csv| tr -d '"' | awk -F ',' '{if (length($2)>0) {name=$2}; print name ,$3,$4,$5}' | grep PF00014 | awk '{print ">"$1"_"$3; print $2}' > pdb_kunitz_customreported.fasta
 ```

-Then, we cluster the sequences using CD-HIT, at 90% identity threshold.
+The sequences are clustered using CD-HIT, at 90% identity threshold.
 CD-HIT is a greedy incremental algorithm that starts with the longest input sequence as the first cluster representative and then processes the remaining sequences from long to short to classify each sequence as a redundant or representative sequence based on its similarities to the existing representatives (Fu et al., 2012).